Jiu Ge: Shan Gui, the Mountain Spirit

+Shan Gui (山鬼), literally "Mountain Spirit" is here actually a goddess who is "lovesick" and pining for her lord.
+See (§Mountain Spirit below).

 Spirits of the Fallen and the Dead

 Presupposing some sort of continuation of life after death: ghosts or spirits.

 Taiyi

 Taiyi also known as: Tai Yi, Great Unity, and so on, is a familiar deity from the Chinese Daoist/shamanic tradition.

 Xiang River Deities

 The deities of the Xiang waters, are the Xiangshuishen.
 Various conceptions of them exist.
 Of these conceptions, one set consists of ancient folk belief, and another of more modern interpretation.

 Individual poems

 The individual poems of the Jiu Ge are related to each other as parts of a religious drama, meant for performance; however, the individual roles of each and their relationship to each other is a matter for interpretive reinterpretation, rather than something known.